IvonGu/lectures-1/README.md

 ### Software

-TWe will use some tools, notably SQLLite, R, and Python, but these will be used in coordination with MY470 (Computer Programming) where their use will be covered more formally.
+We will use some tools, notably SQLLite, R, and Python, but these will be used in coordination with MY470 (Computer Programming) where their use will be covered more formally.
 Lectures and assignments will be posted on Github, Students are expected to use Github also to submit problem sets and final exam.

+Where appropriate, we will use Jupyter notebooks for lab assignments, demonstrations, and the course notes themselves.

 ### Materials

 The main course texts will be:

-The main course texts will be:
-*	Chodorow, Kristina MongoDB: The Definitive Guide, 2nd Edition O’Reilly 2013.
-Churcher, Clare.
-Beginning Database Design: From Novice to Professional.
-Apress, 2007.
-*	Tahaghoghi, Seyed M. and Hugh E. Williams.
-Learning MySQL.
-O'Reilly, 2006.
-Karumanchi, Narasimha.
-Data Structures and Algorithms Made Easy: Data Structure and Algorithmic Puzzles, Second Edition.
-CreateSpace Independent Publishing Platform, 2011.
+*   Karumanchi, Narasimha.  _Data Structures and Algorithms Made Easy: Data Structure and Algorithmic Puzzles_, Second Edition.
+5th ed.
+CreateSpace Independent Publishing Platform, 2017.
-*	Lee, Kent.
-Data Structures and Algorithms with Python.
+*	Lee, Kent.  _Data Structures and Algorithms with Python_.
 Springer, 2015.
-*	Lake, Peter.
-Concise Guide to Databases: A Practical Introduction.
+*	Lake, Peter.  _Concise Guide to Databases: A Practical Introduction_.
 Springer, 2013.
-*	Nield, Thomas.
-Getting Started with SQL: A hands-on approach for beginners.
+*	Nield, Thomas. _Getting Started with SQL: A hands-on approach for beginners_.
 O’Reilly, 2016.
-*	Byron, Angela and Addison Berry, Nathan Haug, Jeff Eaton, James Walker, Jeff Robbins Using Drupal: Choosing and Configuring Modules to Build Dynamic Websites.
-O'Reilly Media, 2008.
-*	Duckett, Jon HTML and CSS: Design and Build Websites New York: Wiley, 2011.
+*	Duckett, Jon.  _HTML and CSS: Design and Build Websites_.
+New York: Wiley, 2011.
-*	Duckett, Jon JavaScript and JQuery: Interactive Front-End Web Development New York: Wiley, 2014.
-*	Rice, Dylan.
-Twitter Bootstrap In Your Pocket.
-CreateSpace Independent Publishing Platform, 2016.
-*	Sklar, David Learning PHP 5 O’Reilly, 2004.
-GitHub Guides at https://guides.github.com, including: “Understanding the GitHub Flow”, “Hello World”, and “Getting Started with GitHub Pages”.
+*	GitHub Guides at https://guides.github.com, including: “Understanding the GitHub Flow”, “Hello World”, and “Getting Started with GitHub Pages”.
-*	Jacobson, Daniel APIs: A Strategy Guide O’Reilly: 2012.
-*	London, Kyle Developing Large Web Applications: Producing Code That Can Grow and Thrive O’Reilly, 2010.
+*   Cooksey, Brian.  _An Introduction to APIs_.
+Zapier, 2014.
+*   Severance, Charles Russell.  _Introduction to Networking: How the Internet Works_.
+Charles Severance, 2015.
+*   Bassett, L. 2015.  _Introduction to JavaScript Object Notation: A to-the-point Guide to JSON_.
+O'Reilly Media, Inc.

 ### Assessment